Is Student-Centered Learning Like Opening Pandora’s Box?

 I recently met with a group of veteran teachers from “traditional” schools to discuss student-centered learning.
 Perhaps because most of the educators in my Personal Learning Network all seem to agree about the importance student-centered learning, I had expected to focus on the “how” rather than the “why.”
 While I feel there is a good deal of research on the science of learning to support the idea of active engagement and formative assessment, I was very interested in hearing the perspective of teachers with genuine concerns about student-centered learning.

 In the Greek myth, Pandora opens a box containing all the evils of humanity and, of course, once they are out, they cannot be put back in.
 When we try new things, there is always the risk that we will lose something that worked before – and that it will be hard, or impossible, to go back to the way things were.
 Whether we are considering revising our own practice or coaching others on trying something new, it is helpful to consider potential obstacles to a new approach.
-The two main objections to student agency that I’ve come across are both of the “Pandora’s Box” type, and both come down to matters of control: behavior management and content coverage.
+The two main objections to student-centered learning that I’ve come across are both of the “Pandora’s Box” type, and both come down to matters of control: behavior management and content coverage.

 (Un)Damming the River